"A smile is a language that everyone understands…

 And we're in the business of creating more of them."

-Savico & Karen Basset-Rouge, the owners of Le Bon Choix, trained under the legendary Laurent Boillon, one of the best pastry chefs in Australia and the world.
-After more than 10 years, it was time to spread their wings.
+Savico Basset-Rouge, the Founder and owner of Le Bon Choix, trained under the legendary Laurent Boillon, one of the best and most successful pastry chefs in the world.
+10 years later, it was time for Savico to spread his wings.

-Savico attributes much of Le Bon Choix's success to an incredible amount of hard work and a responsibility to carry on the legacy of their predecessors.
+Savico attributes much of Le Bon Choix's success to an incredible amount of hard work and a responsibility to carry on the legacy of his predecessors.

 “We're also in love with how food transcends borders and brings people together.
 It’s wonderful seeing people at the cafes from many different cultures smiling and happily enjoying the food and each other’s company.
 A smile is a language that everyone understands and we're in the business of creating more of them.
 It’s a beautiful reward for working so hard and fulfils the most basic of needs that we all have – to create, to contribute, to share and to love.”